Dehghanni/Teofl/Speaking.md

 According to the letter the university has been asked to …

-The man/woman agrees with the idea up to a point
+The man/woman agrees with the idea up to a point/ agrees in principle but …

 The man/woman disagrees